SvenWesterbeek/DeHNSSo/README.md

 ### Grid <a id="grid"></a>

-The Grid structure contains the information on the numerical domain and grid.
+The Grid structure contains the information on the numerical domain and grid used to generate both the Cartesian ($x$, $y) and numerical body-fitted grid ($\xi$, $\eta$).
 All contents of this structure are summarized in the table below.

-_Grid.wall_ presents the CHNS with the bottom wall coordinates via 2 rows of data.
+_Grid.wall_ presents DeHNSSo with the bottom wall coordinates via 2 rows of data.
 The first row contains the $x$-coordinates and the second row supplies the corresponding $y$-coordinates; This matrix can be of any size.
 However, it is preferred to be highly refined around any geometric wall features to ensure the interpolation is performed well.
-Sharp features should not be accounted for in wall as they will be incorporated via an embedded boundary method.
+Note that sharp surfaces are not explicitly featured in this list.
+To include a step, define the step via the inputs _Grid.StepX_ and _Grid.StepH_.
+The step is then accounted for using this data via an embedded boundary method.

 _Grid.mode_ allows for several built-in grid generations to be used.
 The options currently available are:

 - "equidistant"
-  - Creates a grid following equidistant streamwise discretization and an eta distribution of collocation points following Malik for a user-defined median collocation point $y\_i$.
+  - Creates a grid following equidistant streamwise discretization and an $\eta$ distribution of collocation points following Malik (1990) for a user-defined median collocation point $y\_i$.
 - "refined"
-  - Creates a grid with a streamwise refined grid based on a Gaussian distribution following user-defined inputs _Grid.mug, Grid.sig and Grid.ag._ Wall-normal distribution follows Malik for a user-defined median collocation point $y\_i$.
+  - Creates a grid with a streamwise refined grid based on a Gaussian distribution following user-defined inputs _Grid.mug, Grid.sig and Grid.ag._ Wall-normal distribution follows Malik (1990) for a user-defined median collocation point $y\_i$.
 - "curved"
   - Creates an equidistant distribution of streamwise grid points over a curved surface with straight $\eta$ axes wall-normal to that surface.
-The $\eta$ axes are thus not parallel to the global y axes.
-Wall-normal collocation points are clustered near the wall following Malik's mapping for a user-defined median collocation point $y\_i$.
+The $\eta$ axes are thus not parallel to the global $y$ axis.
+Wall-normal collocation points are clustered near the wall following Malik's (1990) mapping for a user-defined median collocation point $y\_i$.
 - "wallorthogonal"
-  - Creates a grid elliptically with orthogonality at the wall following exactly the eta distribution of the mapping of Malik according to a user-defined $y\_i$.
+  - Creates a grid elliptically with orthogonality at the wall following exactly the $\eta$ distribution of the mapping of Malik (1990) according to a user-defined $y\_i$.
 The streamwise distribution is nearly equidistant but can be slightly adjusted for the sake of orthogonality.

 | Name | Content | Unit | Size |
 | --- | --- | --- | --- |